JG-2703/Heart-Disease-Prediction-System-Project/README.md

 Commit your changes: git commit -m 'Add feature-name'.
 Push to the branch: git push origin feature-name.
 Submit a pull request.

 ---

-### 📄 License
-This project is licensed under the MIT License.
-See LICENSE for details.

----